Last Updated: March 11th, 2019

 Any amount received as a scholarship for education is not taxable.
-It does not matter if the scholarship is granted by government or private trust.
+It does not matter if the scholarship is granted by the government or from a private trust.

-If you invest in stocks or mutual funds then you can make your profits 100% non-taxable.
-Do not sell your equity before holding for one year, whether shares or mutual funds (equity).
+If you invest in stocks or mutual funds then you can make your profits 100% non-taxable up to Rs.
+1,00,000.

-For example, you invested 100,000 in some stock and in 11 months it becomes worth 1,20,000.
-If you sell all of them then you have to pay tax on 20,000 profit.
-If you hold it for another month, then you are not liable to pay any tax on the profits.
+For example, if you have invested Rs.
+100,000 in TCS stock and in 11 months your investment becomes Rs.
+1,20,000 then you have to pay tax on 20,000 profit.
+However, if you hold it for another month, then you are not liable to pay any tax on the profits.

 Same is applicable to equity mutual funds.

-Stocks and Mutual Funds (Equity focused) distribute dividends to shareholders.
-All of the dividends are tax-free in the hands of the receiver.
+Stocks and Mutual Funds (Equity focused) distribute dividends to all the shareholders.
+The dividends are tax-free in the hands of the receiver.

-Like in the previous example, where you bought stocks worth 100,000, let’s assume you receive dividends of 2000 after 10 months.
-Even one year is not completed since you bought stocks, you don’t have to pay any tax on Dividends.
+Like in the previous example, where you bought stocks worth Rs.
+100,000, let’s assume you receive dividends of Rs.
+2000 after 10 months.
+Even though one year is not completed since the time you bought stocks, you still don’t have to pay any tax on such dividends received.

-Do you know that the gifts received (cash/cheque/gifts) on marriage are totally tax-free?
+Did you know that the gifts received (through cash/cheque/gifts) on marriage are totally tax-free?